xHak2215/admin_bot/README.md

 <h3>eng</h3>
 This is a bot designed to detect spam and notify chat administrators about it.
 It features customizable anti-spam settings, punishment systems, and admin group management.<br>
+<h3>To launch the bot, insert your token into the TOKIN file without spaces or any others!</h3>
 Key Functions:<br>
 Spam detection with instant admin notifications<br>
 Adjustable anti-spam thresholds and penalty settings<br>